 The collection of operating elements (that is, including their horizontal and vertical connexions)

 The Heart of Enterprise, page 132

-Well, strictly speaking a system is a system because it shows emergent properties so it is more than the collection of its parts but even referring to it as collection reveals the serious misinterpretation when taking only one of its parts to represent the whole system.
+Strictly speaking, a system is a system because it shows emergent properties so it is more than the collection of its parts but even referring to it as a collection reveals the serious misinterpretation of taking only one of its parts to represent the whole system.

-They show something in between generic and example model
+They show something between generic and example model

 Communicating such matters to managers trained in business schools wasn’t an easy task.
 And it is even more challenging nowadays.
 There is a lot to learn and even more to unlearn.
 It is not surprising then that even in the generic models typically three operations are illustrated (same for System 2).
 Yet, I was always missing a true generic representation, or what would many prefer to call “meta-model”.

 It can’t be repeated enough that the VSM is not a hierarchical model, and yet it is often perceived and used as such or not used especially because of that perception.
 It seems that recursivity is a challenging concept, while anything slightly resembling hierarchy is quickly taken to represent one.
 And sadly, the VSM diagram only amplifies that perception, although the orthogonality of the channels serves an entirely different purpose.
 Stafford Beer rarely missed an opportunity to remind us about that.
 Nevertheless, whatever is positioned higher implies seniority and the examples of mapping to actual roles and functions only help in confirming this misinterpretation.